Flowlinter/Flowlinter/README.md

 - **NFT Marketplaces**: Facilitate the transfer of NFTs across different blockchain networks.
 - **Cross-Chain Arbitrage**: Take advantage of price differences for tokens across Ethereum and Solana.

-By leveraging the `flowlinter-sdk`, developers can build robust applications that interact with both Ethereum and Solana blockchains, enhancing the interoperability and functionality of their decentralized applications (dApps).
+By leveraging the `flowlinter-sdk`, developers can build robust applications that interact with in diffrent blockchains, enhancing the interoperability and functionality of their decentralized applications (dApps).

 ## Installation